Bay Area Eating Disorder Program

 Medical Monitoring During Eating Disorder Treatment

 Medical evaluation and follow up is essential in eating disorder treatment.
-We want to make sure you are stable and progressing in your treatment.
-We have good working relationships with many physicians in the area and work with them to coordinate care and ensure you are receiving the best care possible.
+Not only do want to make sure you are stable and progressing in your treatment, we use the medical information to help guide nutrition recommendations and changes.

 Why This Matters

-Eating disorders affect the body in many ways, a person can “look fine” and still have serious medical, physical and nutritional problems.
-Regular medical monitoring helps us catch problems and intervene early allowing you to continue with recovery.
+Eating disorders affect the body and brain in many ways, a person can “look fine” and still have serious medical, physical and nutritional problems.
+Regular medical monitoring helps the dietitian navigate and adjust nutrition recommendations as well as catch problems and intervene early, improving outcome and allowing you to continue with recovery.

 Routine Team Care Collaboration

 One thing that sets the BAED program apart from general out patient care or other programs is our commitment to good communication and collaboration.
-Team collaboration is a vital aspect of a successful response to treatment.
-Out patient eating disorder providers can be pressed for time, making routine team communication and collaboration difficult.
+Communication is a vital aspect for a successful response to treatment.
+One of the problems we run into is that providers do not communicate important information affecting treatment.
 Our program providers are committed to sharing communication after every session to ensure that all providers are on the same page.
-All recommendations for treatment include input from everyone on the team: client, parents, registered dietitian, individual, group, and family therapists, medical care provider, and psychiatrist (if needed).
+All recommendation for treatment are made at a team level including the individual therapist, family therapist, registered dietitian, medical provider and psychiatrist (if needed).

 Tracking Progress in Treatment